TiagoOlivoto/metan/README.md

 Predictive accuracy
 ===================

 The functions `validation.AMMIF` provides a complete cross-validation for AMMI model family using replicate-based data.
-Automatically the first validation is carried out considering the AMMIF (all possible axis used).
+Automatically the first validation is carried out considering the AMMIF model (all possible axis is used).
 Considering this model, the original data set is split into two data sets: modelling and validating data.
-The data set "modelling" has all combinations (genotype x environment) with the number of replications informed in `nrepval` argument.
+The "modelling" data set has all combinations (genotype x environment) with the number of replications informed in the argument `nrepval`.
 The data set "validating" has one replication.
 The splitting of the data set into modelling and validating data depends on the design informed.
 For Completely Randomized Block Design (default), completely blocks are selected within environments, as suggested by Piepho ([1994](#ref-Piepho:1994)).
-The remained block serves validation data.
+The remained block serves as validation data.
 If `design = "RCD"` is informed, thus declaring that the a completely randomized design was used, single observations are randomized for each treatment (genotype-by-environment combination).
 This is the same procedure suggested by Gauch and Zobel ([1988](#ref-Gauch:1988)).
 The estimated values (for each AMMI model family) are compared with the "validating" data. the Root Means Square error is computed according to the following equation:

 $$
    RMSE =